dovydasliutkus/02203-Didactic-SoC/doc/DoD_lab_plan.md

 # Image processing accelerator with CPU data transport

-This laboratory exercise extends the existing image processing accelerator lab by integrating it into the Didactic-SoC and introducing data transport between the CPU, accelerator, and UART peripheralThe goal is to expose students to memory-mapped hardware modules, a simple SoC architecture, and hardware-software co-design.
+This laboratory exercise extends the existing image processing accelerator lab by integrating it into the Didactic-SoC and introducing data transport between the CPU, accelerator, and UART peripheral.
+The goal is to expose students to memory-mapped hardware modules, a simple SoC architecture, and hardware-software co-design.

 This lab supports Linux and Windows operating systems.
 For Linux the commands are given and were tested on a Ubuntu 24.04 LTS system.